romulobordezani/elements/src/providers/Typography/README.md

-Typography is an HOC integrated with the Theme, provides all styles needed to format texts in it's children dom elements
+Typography is an High Order Component responsible for text handling integrated with Theme, provides all styles needed to format texts in it's children dom elements

 #### Properties